This guest post is by Claire Axelrad, nonprofit coach and consultant.

 This year, take your year-end fundraising to the next level.
 Why use only one trick when you've got a whole bag full?

 CLAIRE AXELRAD, JD, CFRE, is a sought-after coach and consultant and was named Outstanding Fundraising Professional of the Year by the Association of Fundraising Professionals.
 She brings 30 years of frontline development and marketing experience to her work as principal of Clairification.
-For help with major donors, check out her upcoming Master Class Series + Clinic.

 Subscribe to Our Blog